The VeinCare Centre is proud to offer the latest techniques for the treatment of varicose veins, superficial venous reflux and related venous problems

 All our treatments are based on an individualised plan after a thorough duplex ultrasound scan of the deep and superficial veins of both legs.
-Depending on the nature of the problem, the most suitable treatment may take one of the following four forms:
+Depending on the nature of the problem, the most suitable treatment involves a combination following:

 - A minimally invasive endothermal (heat energy) technique for superficial vein reflux

 - Microsurgical extraction of surface varicose veins by phlebectomy

 It requires major surgical incisions (either in the groin or behind the knee) and can be complicated by wound infection and poor healing.
 In addition, a surgical wire is threaded down the refluxing veins in the thigh or the calf and these veins are literally pulled out.
 It is an operation that has a well deserved reputation for being painful and it is associated with a lot of bruising and scarring and the recovery can be very prolonged.